Regularized integrals and manifolds with log corners: Manifolds with log corners

 \begin{example} For $\Sig=\halfspc{}$ the standard half-open interval (\autoref{ex:interval}), the positive log structure on $\partial\halfspc{}$ is the standard end $[0)$.
 More generally, one checks that for the standard log corner $\model{n}{k}$ we have an identification

 which is the disjoint union of $n$ copies of $\model{n-1}{k+1}$. \end{example}

 Iterating this construction as in \autoref{sec:boundary-manifolds-with-corners}, we obtain manifolds with log corners $\bdSig[k]$ and $\overline{\partial}^k\Sig = \bdSig[k]/\symgp{k}$ for $k \ge 0$, so that every face of $\Sig$ is also a manifold with log corners.
-In fact, this structure depends only on the normal bundle of $\bdSig[k]$, in a sense that we will now make precise.
+In fact, if $\Sig=\Sigbas$ is a basic manifold with corners of dimension $n$, the induced log structure on $\bdSig[k]$ depends only on the structure of its normal bundle, as we now explain.